TheXug/breezewiki-docker/README.md

 version instead of always tracking `main`.

 Ensure that, if you use a reverse proxy, it is on the same network as your BreezeWiki stack.
-You can do this by remaking the stack with the web editor, copying the contents of `docker-compose.yml`, adding the `BW_CANONICAL_ORIGIN` environment variable, and adding your network configuration.

 ## Docker / Docker Compose